Osaka is rather a cool’n’contemporary metropole than an ancient town – for the latter, you should include a side trip to Himeji.

 If you have a valid JR pass, you can take advantage of the JR inner city loop, a local train that stops close to basically all attractions mentioned in this post.

-If you don’t know what a JR pass is, make sure to check the respective chapter in the general Japan-post – it might save you much money!
+If you don’t know what a JR pass is, make sure to check the respective chapter in my general Japan post – it might save you a lot of money!

 Best Place to Stay